DigitalOcean Docker-compose volumes

 Starting here, you will work in the terminal.
 Make sure you're connected to the cluster and that the cluster is the current context.
 Use the command kubectl config --help to obtain the necessary information.

-Steps to create Disk and Network Volumes
+Steps to create Disk Volumes

 Creating a NFS server

-Start by creating a deployment file nfs-deployment.yaml
+Start by creating the namespace:

 :